ANALYSIS-Divided Venezuela opposition faces unity challenge ahead of primary

 "Holding an election this year would catch the opposition off-guard and in disarray.
 It would also appear to deliver the 'democratic outcomes' that the U.S. demands as a precondition for further sanctions relief," he said.

-(Reporting by Mayela Armas and Vivian Sequera; Writing by Julia Symmes Cobb; Editing by Andrea Ricci)
+(Reporting by Mayela Armas and Vivian Sequera; Writing by Julia Symmes Cobb; Editing by Andrea Ricci and Josie Kao)

 ((julia.cobb@thomsonreuters.com; +57-316-389-7187;))